Stylok5/Project-3-FoodsParadise/README.md

 Some of my future content plans:

-- Make the styling responsive to different screen sizes
+- Make the styling responsive to different screen sizes and improve the styling of the ingredients
 - Adding the ability to update, edit food in My List page
-- Improving the styling of the ingredients
+- Ability to edit the review

 ## Key Learnings